cppalliance/safe-cpp/proposal/draft.md

 ### _safe-specifier_

-Similar to the _noexcept-specifier_,[^noexcept-spec] function types and declarations may be marked with a _safe-specifier_.
+Similar to the _noexcept-specifier_, function types and declarations may be marked with a _safe-specifier_.
 Place this after the _noexcept-specifier_.
 Types and functions without the _noexcept-specifer_ are assumed to be potentially throwing.
 Similarly, types and functions without the _safe-specifier_ are assumed to be unsafe.

 ```cpp
 // `safe` is part of the function type.